AdamSpera/mykelos/README.md

 ## Introduction

-Mykelos is a locally hosted Flask web application, offering a Cisco Meraki like experience for smaller scale networks and network scirpting across Cisco, HP, and Aruba networkign systems.
+Mykelos is a locally hosted Flask web application, offering a Cisco Meraki like experience for smaller scale networks,provided across Cisco IOS, HP Procurve, and Aruba OS networking systems.

 - Connect to Cisco, HP, and Aruba switches securely using SSH
 - Switch user interface for ease of undertanding